 ii) Do central cheater species amplify the effect of cheating interactions on trait evolution?

 Our results do not support the prediction that highly connected species would have a stronger effect on trait evolution in mutualistic networks (Table 3).
 In fact, there is high variability in mean trait disparity within scenarios and types of interactions across simulations shown by the 0.05 and 0.95 quantiles from our simulation results represented by the vertical bars in Fig. 3a-b.
-Thus, highly connected cheaters species do not promote higher levels of trait diversity than those promoted by cheating interactions distributed across the network in our simulations (Fig. 3a).
+Thus, highly connected cheaters species do not promote higher levels of trait disparity than those promoted by cheating interactions distributed across the network in our simulations (Fig. 3a).
 Similarly, the number of trait clusters of species between scenarios are also variable (Fig. 3b).

 iii) What is the effect of cheating interactions on the structure of mutualistic networks?

 In our simulations, coevolutionary dynamics assuming p = 0 (no cheating interactions) led to almost no change in network structure [ΔQ ≅ 0; ΔNODF ≅ 0].
 As we increase the frequency of cheating interactions, mutualistic networks become more modular and less nested (Fig 4; Table 4).
 This increasing modularity and reduced nestedness observed was not reproduced by simply randomly removing interactions (colored versus black points in Fig. 4).
 Moreover, the increase in modularity and reduction in nestedness was not equally distributed across mutualisms.
 In mutualisms that the empirical network was initially very modular and not nested (e.g., ant-myrmecophyte networks) changes in network structure were weaker than in mutualisms that initially showed higher nestedness (e.g., pollination and seed dispersal).
-Hence, empirical networks under the effect of cheaters shift its network structure towards high modular and low nested patterns (Table 4).
+Hence, networks under the effect of cheaters shift its network structure towards high modular and low nested patterns (Table 4).

 Discussion